 Nutrition Score: 73.36

 Chicory is a family of bitter greens, but its most well-known member is radicchio, the small red or purple leaf that comes in a head about the size of a softball.
-It’s one of the best dietary sources of polyphenols—powerful micronutrients that serve a role in preventing disease.
-A study in the Journal of Nutrition found that people who consume 650 mg a day of polyphenols have a 30 percent chance at living longer than those who consume less than that.
-A cup of chicory leaves clocks in at about 235 mg (double that of spinach!), so consider adding a little leafy red into your leafy greens.
+It's one of the best dietary sources of polyphenols—powerful micronutrients that serve a role in preventing disease.
+A study in the Journal of Nutrition found that people who consume 650 milligrams a day of polyphenols have a 30 percent chance of living longer than those who consume less than that.
+A cup of chicory leaves clocks in at about 235 milligrams, so consider adding a little leafy red into your leafy greens.

 Nutrition Score: 86.43

-Spinach is to kale what Michael Jordan is to LeBron James—the once unrivaled king now overshadowed by the hot new thing.
-But like MJ, spinach has a few more championship rings than its more current rival—primarily its position as a top source of biceps-building iron.
-According to the United States Department of Agriculture, a 180 gram serving of boiled spinach provides 6.43 mg of the muscle mineral—that’s more than a 6 oz hamburger patty!
-Recent research also suggest compounds in the leaf membranes called thylakoids may serve as a powerful appetite suppressant.
-A recently published long-term study at Lund University in Sweden found that having a drink containing thylakoids before breakfast could significantly reduce cravings and promote weight loss.
-On average, the women who took the spinach extract lost 5.5 pounds more than the placebo group over the course of three months.
+According to the United States Department of Agriculture, a 180-gram serving of boiled spinach provides 6.43 milligrams of iron, the muscle mineral—that's more than a 6-ounce hamburger patty!
+Recent research also suggests compounds in the leaf membranes called thylakoids may serve as a powerful appetite suppressant.
+A long-term study at Lund University in Sweden found that having a drink containing thylakoids before breakfast could significantly reduce hunger (by 95 percent!) and promote weight loss.
+On average, the women who took the extract lost 5.5 pounds more than the placebo group over the course of three months.

 Nutrition Score: 87.08

-Yes, the stuff they cut off and throw in the garbage before charging you an arm and a leg for “beet salad.”
-A scant cup of the bitter green serves up nearly 5 grams of fiber—that’s more than you’ll find in a bowl of Quaker oats!
+Yes, the stuff they cut off and throw in the garbage before charging you an arm and a leg for "beet salad" is actually one of the best leafy greens.
+A scant cup of the bitter green serves up nearly 5 grams of fiber—that's more than you'll find in a bowl of Quaker oats!
 Researchers at the University of Leeds found that risk of cardiovascular disease was significantly lower for every 7 grams of fiber consumed.
-Try them in stir frys and eat to your heart’s content!
+Try them in stir fries and eat to your heart's content!